shaboon/ideal-octo-giggle/README.md

 ## Description

-Welcome!/
+Welcome!

 Here is my portfolio, and inside you can find a small window of my work./ There's not a lot in there right now, but as class goes on it will/ fill-up.

 ## Installation

-No Installation Required!\
+No Installation Required!

 Just follow this link\
 https://shaboon.github.io/ideal-octo-giggle/

 ## Usage

-This site is used to view and judge my (Sean Haboon's) current full-stack skills.\
+This site is used to view and judge my (Sean Haboon's) current full-stack skills.

-This site was last edited on March 7th, 2023\
+This site was last edited on March 7th, 2023

 ![screenshot of](assets/images/sitescreenshot.png)